-- The National Human Trafficking Hotline should expand intake questions to include how individuals subjected to human trafficking were or are being transported. - The National Center for Missing and Exploited Children should expand on the types of transportation used during episodes among missing children who were likely subjected to human trafficking. - Existing counter-trafficking mapping tools157 should include large-scale information analysis to address the domestic and global scope of transportation-related human trafficking and facilitate support for investigations. - Because training efficacy has a significant impact on whether or how an employee responds to suspected human trafficking, required training and employee comfort levels in identifying and reporting potential human trafficking situations should be researched. - Unregulated transportation should be explored as it hinders the ability of law enforcement to track and identify possible individuals being subjected to human trafficking. - Data should be gathered surrounding major events beyond the Super Bowl, including events like the Olympics, and NASCAR Races that may have the potential for increased human trafficking, and how the various transportation sectors are utilized. - Clear analysis should be conducted on how bus terminals are used for human trafficking recruitment, including the number and evaluation of trained security at each station monitoring loitering and potential human trafficking recruitment. - Research the frequency, scope, and efficacy of transportation-related counter-trafficking policies, trainings, and awareness efforts, including safety, guidance on discreet reporting, and proper documentation. - Assessment and analysis of surveillance information and documented observations by workforce in unpatrolled transport-related areas should be explored as it may produce actionable information or corroborating evidence to support prosecutions.
+- Law enforcement agencies and fusion centers should track all human trafficking cases, including transport-related connections, and consistently report non-duplicative information through existing data collection avenues. - The National Human Trafficking Hotline should expand intake questions to include how • individuals subjected to human trafficking were or are being transported. - The National Center for Missing and Exploited Children should expand on the types of transportation used during episodes among missing children who were likely subjected to human trafficking. - Existing counter-trafficking mapping tools should include large-scale information analysis to address the domestic and global scope of transportation-related human trafficking and facilitate support for investigations. - Because training efficacy has a significant impact on whether or how an employee responds to suspected human trafficking, required training and employee comfort levels in identifying and reporting potential human trafficking situations should be researched. - Unregulated transportation should be explored as it hinders the ability of law enforcement to track and identify possible individuals being subjected to human trafficking. - Data should be gathered surrounding major events beyond the Super Bowl, including conventions, trade shows, and events like the Olympics and NASCAR Races - that may have the potential for increased human trafficking, and how the various transportation sectors are utilized. - Clear analysis should be conducted on how bus terminals are used for human trafficking recruitment, including the number and evaluation of trained security at each station monitoring loitering and potential human trafficking recruitment. - Research the frequency, scope, and efficacy of transportation-related counter-trafficking policies, trainings, and awareness efforts, including safety, guidance on discreet reporting, and proper documentation. - Assessment and analysis of surveillance information and documented observations by • workforce in unpatrolled transport-related areas should be explored as it may produce actionable information or corroborating evidence to support prosecutions.